 We hope that most problems can be sorted out easily and quickly, often at the time they arise and with the person concerned.
 If your problem cannot be sorted out in this way and you wish to make a complaint, we would like you to let us know as soon as possible, ideally on the day.
 This is because the sooner we know about a problem; the easier it will be for us to establish what happened.

 The practice encourages complainants to put their complaints in writing but will always offer to meet you face to face.
 By putting the complaint in writing, this helps the practice to be assured of understanding the specific issues a patient may wish to raise and also to enables the practice to investigate thoroughly and be able to respond appropriately.
-Some patients may prefer not to do this and the Practice Manager is always willing to meet with patients if that is the case.
+Some patients may prefer not to do this and the Human Resources & Administration Manager is always willing to meet with patients if that is the case.